wahibhaq/wahibhaq.github.io/portfolio/urdu-font-comparator-app.md

 * See details of each font which provides important pointers about that font
 * Give feedback via rating which eventually helps other users to get an idea of popular fonts
 * More importantly, see and appreciate why [Nasta'liq](https://en.wikipedia.org/wiki/Nasta%CA%BFl%C4%ABq_script) script is better than [Naskh](https://en.wikipedia.org/wiki/Naskh_(script)) and should be a natural choice for Urdu content on mobile devices.
+* Application (at point of writing) includes 9 Fonts in total containing 6 from Nasta'liq, 2 from Naskh and 1 from Riqa script.

 <br>